bachelor-2014/report/v2/scanning.md

 # Getting an overview of large surface areas
 \label{sec:scanning}
-In this section we look at an issue introduced, when the experiments to be performed on the EvoBot have a large surface area e.g. when doing experiments in a petri dish with a diameter of 14cm.
+In this section we look at an issue introduced, when the experiments to be performed on the EvoBot have a large surface area, e.g. when doing experiments in a petri dish with a diameter of 14cm.
 This becomes a problem, when an area must be observed which is larger than what can be captured in a single image by the camera due to its limited field-of-view.